 Traliant’s Disability, Pregnancy, and Religious Accommodations is a 25-minute course that teaches employees how to comply with accommodations requirements under the ADA, PWFA, Title VII, similar state and local laws, and your organization’s policies.
 Managers learn about their special obligations for ensuring compliance with these laws.
 The course is kept up-to-date with changes in federal and state law.

-This course is part of the Managing Within the Law Certification Program which gives managers the practical information they need to comply with the complex web of employment laws.
+This course is part of the Employment Law Fundamentals Certificate Program which gives managers the practical information they need to comply with the complex web of employment laws.
 This program consists of the following self-paced online courses:

 - Interviewing and Hiring Lawfully (30 minutes)

 - Wage and Hour Fundamentals (25 minutes)

 - Disability, Pregnancy, and Religious Accommodations (25 minutes)

 - Family, Medical, and Other Protected Leave (FMLA) (25 minutes)

 The best way to learn is by doing.
 Through a series of scenarios and interactive exercises, employees learn practical skills for how to comply with disability, pregnancy, and religious accommodation laws.
 Managers learn about their additional obligations for compliance.
 Among other things, employees will learn the answers to the following questions: